-This service covers reviewing tax returns and answering questions the IRS or a state or local taxing authority has concerning your tax return; negotiating with the agency; advising you on necessary documentation; and attending an IRS or a state or local taxing authority audit.
-The service does not include prosecuting a claim for the return of overpaid taxes, or the preparation of any tax returns.
+This service covers reviewing tax returns and answering questions the IRS or a state or local taxing authority has concerning the participant's tax return; negotiating with the agency; advising the participant on necessary documentation; and attending an IRS or a state or local taxing authority audit.
+The service does not include prosecuting a claim for the return of overpaid taxes or the preparation of any tax returns.